CartoDB/dataservices-api/doc/geocoding_functions.md

 ```

-## City geocoder
+## City Geocoder

-The following functions provide a city geocoder service.
-It is recommended to use the more specific geocoding function -- the one that requires more parameters — in order for the result to be as accurate as possible when several cities share their name.
+This fuction geocodes the names of cities and transforms them to a point geometries.
+It is recommended to use geocoding functions that require more parameters — in order for the result to be as accurate as possible when several cities share their name.
+If there are duplicate results for a city name, the city name with the highest population will be returned.

 ### cdb_geocode_namedplace_point(_city_name text_)